-Before taking a leave of absence or exiting from a program, students are required to contact the Registrar's Office to discuss scheduling options available to remain in the program.
-Notifying the instructor of non-attendance, withdrawal, taking a leave of absence, or exiting the program, is not sufficient.
+Before taking a temporary program pause or exiting from a program, students are required to contact the Registrar's Office to discuss scheduling options available to remain in the program.
+Notifying the instructor of non-attendance, withdrawal, taking a program pause, or exiting the program, is not sufficient.

-Students must submit to the Registrar's Office a written request on a Leave of Absence/Exit Petition form found on my.LFGSM.edu.
-The leave of absence or exit request is considered official when the Registrar's Office has received the Leave of Absence/Exit Petition Form.
-When a graduate degree program or non-degree-seeking student's Leave of Absence/Exit Petition is received by the Registrar's Office, tuition credit or refund will be made, according to the Cancellation/ Refund Policy.
-Students on Leave of Absence for more than 180 consecutive calendar days will be temporarily removed from the degree program by the Registrar's Office (Program Exit), and students who have received federal financial aid must begin loan repayment.
+Students must alert the Registrar's Office with a Temporary Program Pause email found on my.LFGSM.edu.
+The temporary program pause or exit request is considered official when the Registrar's Office has received the Temporary

+Program Pause email.
+When a graduate degree program or non-degree-seeking student's Temporary Program Pause Notification form is received by the Registrar's Office, tuition credit or refund will be made, according to the Cancellation/ Refund Policy.
+Students on Program Pause for more than 180 consecutive calendar days will be temporarily removed from the degree program by the Registrar's Office (Program Exit), and students who have received federal financial aid must begin loan repayment.

-Administrators of Title IV financial aid programs and VA program loans under which a student may be receiving funds will be immediately notified of any and all leaves of absence and/or program exits.
+Administrators of Title IV financial aid programs and VA program loans under which a student may be receiving funds will be immediately notified of any and all temporary program pauses and/or program exits.

-Re-enrolling after a Leave of Absence or Exit
+Re-enrolling after a Temporary Program Pause or Exit

 Students may re-enter the degree program in any term depending on availability of classes, prerequisites, and class size.
 Students who have not taken a class in the graduate degree program for six consecutive terms or more will follow the graduation requirements in effect at the time of the student's re-entry to a graduate degree program.
-A student who wishes to re-enroll must contact the Registrar's Office, and may be required to meet with the Director of Student Experience and Engagement, the Financial Aid Office, Admissions, and/or the Director of Faculty and Degree Programs and/or Chief Academic Officer to discuss their academic progress and create a degree completion plan.
+A student who wishes to re-enroll must contact the Registrar's Office, and may be required to meet with the Director of Student Experience and Engagement, the Financial Aid Office, Admissions, and/or the Dean of Faculty and Degree Programs and/or Chief Academic Officer to discuss their academic progress and create a degree completion plan.

-Maximum Time Frame
+Maximum Time Frame for Completion